-On July 9, 2019, the Company entered into an Open Market Sale Agreement (the "New Sale Agreement") with Jefferies LLC and B. Riley FBR, Inc. (each an "Agent" and, together, the "Agents"), pursuant to which the Company may sell, from time to time, at its option, shares of the Company's common stock having an aggregate offering price of up to \$25 million through the Agents, as the Company's sales agents.
-All shares of the Company's common stock offered and sold, or to be offered and sold under the New Sale Agreement were or will be issued and sold pursuant to the Company's 2018 Shelf by methods deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended, in block transactions or if specified by the Company, in privately negotiated transactions.
+On July 9, 2019, the Company entered into an Open Market Sale Agreement (the "Sale Agreement") with Jefferies LLC and B. Riley FBR, Inc. (each an "Agent" and, together, the "Agents"), pursuant to which the Company could sell, from time to time, at its option, shares of the Company's common stock having an aggregate offering price of up to \$25 million through the Agents, as the Company's sales agents.
+All shares of the Company's common stock offered and sold, or to be offered and sold under the Sale Agreement would have been issued and sold pursuant to the Company's 2018 Shelf by methods deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended, in block transactions or if specified by the Company, in privately negotiated transactions.

-On April 20, 2020, the Company and the Agents entered into an amendment to the New Sale Agreement (the "Amendment") to provide for an increase in the aggregate offering amount under the New Sales Agreement, such that as of April 20, 2020, the Company may offer and sell Shares having an additional aggregate offering price of up to \$50 million under the New Sale Agreement, as amended by the Amendment (the "Amended Sale Agreement").
+On April 20, 2020, the Company and the Agents entered into an amendment to the Sale Agreement (the "Amendment") to provide for an increase in the aggregate offering amount under the Sales Agreement, such that as of April 20, 2020, the Company could offer and sell Shares having an additional aggregate offering price of up to \$50 million under the Sale Agreement, as amended by the Amendment (the "Amended Sale Agreement").

-Subject to the terms of the Amended Sales Agreement, the Agents are required to use their commercially reasonable efforts consistent with their normal sales and trading practices to sell the shares of the Company's common stock from time to time, based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company may impose).
-The Company is required to pay the Agents a commission of up to 3.0% of the gross proceeds from the sale of the shares of the Company's common stock sold thereunder, if any.
+Subject to the terms of the Amended Sales Agreement, the Agents were required to use their commercially reasonable efforts consistent with their normal sales and trading practices to sell the shares of the Company's common stock from time to time, based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company may impose).
+The Company was required to pay the Agents a commission of up to 3.0% of the gross proceeds from the sale of the shares of the Company's common stock sold thereunder, if any.
 The Company has also agreed to provide the Agents with customary indemnification rights.
-The offering of the shares of the Company's common stock under the Amended Sales Agreement will terminate upon the earliest of (a) the sale of the maximum number or amount of the shares of the Company's stock permitted to be sold under the Amended Sale Agreement and (b) the termination of the Amended Sale Agreement by the parties thereto.
 During the year ended December 31, 2019, the Company sold 191,244 shares pursuant to the Amended Sale Agreement, at an average selling price of \$4.11 per share, generating net proceeds of approximately \$762,000.
-During the year ended December 31, 2020, the Company sold 4,110,625 shares pursuant to the Amended Sale Agreement, at an average selling price of \$6.53 per share, generating net proceeds of approximately \$26.5 million.
+During the year ended December 31, 2020, the Company sold 4,110,625 shares pursuant to the Amended Sale Agreement, at an average selling price of \$6.64 per share, generating net proceeds of approximately \$26.5 million.
+There were no sales pursuant to the Amended Sale Agreement during the year ended December 31, 2021.
 In the aggregate, the Company has sold 4,301,869 shares pursuant to the Amended Sale Agreement, at an average selling price of \$6.53 per share, generating net proceeds of approximately \$27.2 million.
-In addition, during the year ended December 31, 2020, the Company paid approximately \$49,000 in expenses related to the Amended Sale Agreement.
+In addition, during the year ended December 31, 2020, the Company paid approximately \$49,000 related to the Amended Sale Agreement.